MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 > - To install Power Automate, an account with administrator privileges to sign in to your Windows device is required.

 > [!TIP]
-> If your device runs Windows 10 Home or Windoows 11 Home, you can use Power Automate to create your desktop flows and monitor them on [Power Automate](https://powerautomate.com).
-You can't trigger desktop flows to run from the cloud on Windows 10 Home or Windows 11 Home devices.
+> If your device runs Windows 10 Home or Windows 11 Home, you can use Power Automate to create your desktop flows and monitor them on [Power Automate](https://powerautomate.com).
+You can't trigger desktop flows to run from the cloud on Windows Home devices.
 Other types of desktop flows (Windows recorder V1 and Selenium IDE) aren't supported.

 | Activity |  Description |Windows Home |  Windows Enterprise / Pro / Server  |
 |---------|------|----------|-----------|